nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ### Destructive Negative Tests
 ```
-    Scenario    : Trying to send a Transaction to the Message Queue
+    Scenario    : Trying to send a Transaction unsuccessfully to the Message Queue

-    Given       : A valid transaction message is received but cant be sent to the Message Queue
+    Given       : A valid transaction message is received
+    And         : It cant be sent to the Message Queue
     Then        : A response is received with an Error Message
     And         : The response received has a corresponding Error code
 ```

 ### Positive Tests
 ```
-    Scenario    : Trying to send a Transaction to the Message Queue
+    Scenario    : Trying to send a valid Transaction successfully to the Message Queue

-    Given       : A valid transaction message is received and it was successfully sent to the Message Queue
+    Given       : A valid transaction message is received
+    And         : It was successfully sent to the Message Queue
     Then        : A response is received with a Success Message
     And         : The response received has a corresponding Success code
 ```